-As more results and studies have been published the positive outcomes in commorbidity reduction and weight loss are no longer questioned, however as demonstrated in further investigation, variations in the pre-operative patient profile between men and women exist.
+As more results and studies have been published the positive outcomes in co-morbidity reduction and weight loss are no longer questioned.
+However, as demonstrated in further investigation, variations in the pre-operative patient profile between men and women exist.
 Recent studies validate that prior to LRYGB women have increased rates of cholelithiasis, mental health diagnosis and somatic pain complaints.
 This is in contrast to men having significantly higher cardio-pulmonary and metabolic comorbidities as well as liver disease.
-The pre-operative LRYGB male patient is also older with higher rates of tobacco and alcohol use11.

-Outcomes from LRYGB have been published in mass, however outcomes based purely on sex are rare.
-It has been substantiated that after LRYGB men are 2.5 times more likely to decrease the number of medications being taken12.
-Kennedy et al. also documented women as more likely to continue taking mental health medication, specifically antiepileptic medications12.
-It is because of the paucity of data comparing male vs female outcomes in these complex and medically fragile patients that this study was undertaken.
-The objective of this study was to identify significantly statistical and clinical variations in the long-term outcomes between women and men who underwent LRYGB.
+The pre-operative LRYGB male patient is also older with higher rates of tobacco and alcohol use.11 that after LRYGB men are 2.5 times more likely to decrease the number of medications being taken.12 Kennedy et al. also documented women as more likely to continue taking mental health medication, specifically antiepileptic medications.12 It is because of the paucity of data comparing male vs female outcomes in these complex and medically fragile patients that this study was undertaken.
+The objective of this study was to identify statistically and clinically significant variations in the long-term outcomes between women and men who underwent LRYGB.